Teen Traffic Safety Projects

 AAA PROMise

-AAA PROMise is designed to cater to the unique needs of parents, high school officials, and law enforcement concerned with the safety of young drivers during their junior and senior years of high school.
+AAA PROMise is designed to support parents, high school officials, and law enforcement who are focused on the safety of young drivers during their junior and senior years of high school.

 State Farm #Drive2N2 Social Media Firestorm

 State Farm supports a culture of teen safe driving.
-The #Drive2n2 campaign focuses on educating drivers on the importance of keeping two hands on the wheel, two eyes on the road.
-In order for this campaign to gain momentum, you must promote it both your school and over social media!
+The #Drive2N2 campaign focuses on educating drivers about the importance of keeping two hands on the wheel and two eyes on the road.
+To help this campaign gain momentum, you need to promote it both at your school and across social media!

 Quick Click Challenge